 North Carolina has a “long arm” statute that allows our courts to reach defendants who do not live in North Carolina.
 Using the long arm statute, NC Courts can punish out of state parties who have caused injuries to North Carolina residents.
 In Alienation of Affection cases, North Carolina Courts have determined that an out of state person can be liable for Alienation of Affection if intimate acts between the married spouse and the third party occurred in North Carolina.
 Our Courts have also determined that out of state persons can be held liable in North Carolina if the out of state party places telephone calls or send emails to a North Carolina spouse.
 That means, you don’t necessarily have to be a resident of North Carolina to be sued for Alienation of Affection.
 You could face liability simply by making calls and sending emails to a married person who lives in North Carolina.

-If you have questions about Alienation of Affection in North Carolina, or criminal conversation do not be afraid to ask for help.
+If you have questions about Alienation of Affection in North Carolina visit our Alienation of Affection FAQ page, or criminal conversation do not be afraid to ask for help.
 Divorce is tough, but you don’t have to navigate it alone.
 Make an appointment with a divorce and family law attorney in your area to discuss your Alienation of Affection claim and the specific circumstances of your case.